nokia/SReXperts/docs/nos/sros/intermediate/nos-sros-activity-23.md

 `docker exec -it  clab-srexperts-radius tail -f /var/log/radius/radius.log`

+from your group's hackathon VM instance.
 As an example, consider that this file may include additional information from the Radius server about why it is declining certain requests.

 ### Add an attribute into Radius Accounting Requests using configuration